 Complaint Review Procedures

 Your complaint is acknowledged by letter.
 It is carefully reviewed by the Board's legal staff and acted on by the Board.
 Complaints that include supportable allegations of misconduct within the Board's jurisdiction will be handled promptly as circumstances permit.
 The Board may dismiss a complaint or conduct an inquiry.
 If the Board finds misconduct, the Board may issue a private admonition or public reprimand.
 In more serious cases, after a public hearing and recommendation from an appointed panel, the Supreme Court may impose public censure, suspension, removal, or involuntary retirement.

 You will receive notification of the action taken by the Board.

-If the Board decides to investigate a compalint, the Board generally discloses the complainant's identify to the judge.
+If the Board decides to investigate a complaint, the Board usually notifies the judge of the name of the complainant.
 If the matter is sufficiently serious to warrant a hearing, a complainant may be called to testify at that hearing.

 All proceedings of the Board are confidential until the formal statement of complaint and response have been filed with the Minnesota Supreme Court.
 At any time, a judge under investigation may waive confidentiality.

 An absolute privilege attaches to any information or related testimony submitted to the Board or its staff, and no civil action against an informant, witness, or their counsel may be instituted or predicated on such information.